Jesamian001/SQL-PROJECT-COMPREHENSIVE-MUSIC-STORE-ANALYTICS-EMPLOYEE-CUSTOMER-AND-SALES-INSIGHTS-/README.md

 # SQL-PROJECT-COMPREHENSIVE-MUSIC-STORE-ANALYTICS-EMPLOYEE-CUSTOMER-AND-SALES-INSIGHTS-
 ![title github](https://github.com/user-attachments/assets/befcbe33-a398-4170-a6ec-54fdf3d3a44a)
+## PROJECT DESCRIPTION
-## This project focuses on analyzing data from various aspects of a music store, utilizing 11 interconnected tables.
+This project focuses on analyzing data from various aspects of a music store, utilizing 11 interconnected tables.
 By exploring the employee, customer, invoice, invoice_line, track, media_type, genre, album, artist, playlist_track, and playlist tables, the project aims to provide insights into sales trends, customer behavior, and employee performance.
 Key analyses include identifying top-selling albums and tracks, understanding customer preferences, tracking sales by genre, and evaluating the effectiveness of playlists.

 ## DATABASE SCHEMA IMAGE